rlittletht/TCore.Sql1/INTERFACES.md

 # TCore.Sql Interfaces
 Provides a layer on top of `Sytem.Data.SqlClient` to ease things like reading records from a result set as well as building queries.
 (And scoping transactions and connections).
+## TBD / FUTURE
+There are several things currently implemented poorly.
+* SqlWhere.AddInnerJoin - This should be on SqlSelect instead
+* SqlWhere.AddGroupBy - This should be on SqlSelect instead

 ## SqlWhere
 `TCore.SqlWhere` provides basic query building services.